59 Electrically-Powered Aircraft

 where T_{\rm req} is the required thrust and T_{\rm lost} is the lost thrust from the engine core.
 For a 30% loss of thrust, the new fan diameter will be about 20% larger.

 The bottom line is that to “retrofit” a turbofan with an electrically driven fan, the entire engine must be substantially redesigned.
 Another issue to remember is that with bigger fans on existing airframes, the ground clearance between the engine and the runway is already tight for turbofans on wings.
 Nevertheless, an electrically powered fan system will be considerably lighter than a turbofan, which is a significant advantage.
-The weight of the batteries, however, comprises the same issues that have been raised before.
+However, the high weight of the batteries comes with the same issues raised before.

 Assessing Costs

 What does it cost to charge up and run an electrically powered aircraft?
 To answer this question, it is first necessary to compare the cost of electric power from the grid with what it costs for the equivalent energy from jet fuel.
-Industrial consumers of electricity in the U.S., on average, pay about $0.075 (7.5 cents) per kWh.
-The price of Jet A-1 fuel fluctuates daily, but in 2022, it was priced at approximately $820 per metric tonne.
-A metric tonne is 1,000 kg or 2,204 lb, which equates to about $0.82 per kg or $0.37 per lb.
+Industrial consumers of electricity in the U.S., on average, pay about $ 0.075 (7.5 cents) per kWh.
+Jet A-1 fuel prices fluctuate daily, but in 2022, it was priced at approximately $ 820 per metric tonne.
+A metric tonne is 1,000 kg or 2,204 lb, which equates to about $ 0.82 per kg or $ 0.37 per lb.
 However, airlines usually pay less for their fuel by using a process of “fuel hedging” to fix fuel prices for a period to mitigate the risk of price volatility.

 For now, assume the battery replacement frequency is 1,500 cycles (flights).
 Consider a turboprop engine in the 820 kW shaft power (1,000 shp) range.
-This means the maintenance cost for 1,500 one-hour flight cycles will be about $300,000 per engine or $200 per kWh.
-The cost of replacing the equivalent Li-ion battery pack for aviation use is about $500 per kWh, so 2.5 times the comparable maintenance cost of the turboprop per hour.
+This means the maintenance cost for 1,500 one-hour flight cycles will be about $ 300,000 per engine or $ 200 per kWh.
+The cost of replacing the equivalent Li-ion battery pack for aviation use is about $ 500 per kWh, so 2.5 times the comparable maintenance cost of the turboprop per hour.
 While the energy cost per kW for electric propulsion is 2.5 lower than for a turboprop, this advantage is negated by the high battery replacement cost.
-The result is a zero net sum gain, which makes it difficult to justify electric propulsion, at least based on this cost argument.
+Based on this cost argument, the result is a zero net sum gain, which makes it difficult to justify electric propulsion.
 But, in time, battery costs may be reduced, resulting in a positive financial net sum gain in terms of cost per flight hour.

 Electrically-Powered VTOL Aircraft